You don’t need a reservation at these 21 romantic places in Virginia and Washington DC, whether you’re looking to share your love on ...

 Request one of the upstairs, renovated rooms in the main building for the best views and comfort.
 The lobby area includes a cozy fireplace, comfy couches, and a couple of rockers for taking in that great view.

 Whether you explore foliage in Shenandoah National Park for a few hours or a few days, you’ll find beautiful views and gorgeous fall colors.
 Check the Shenandoah foliage report for weekly color updates, or sign up to receive the weekly email.
-If you’re a Northern Virginia local, buy an annual pass and plan frequent visits throughout the year.
+If you’re a Northern Virginia local, buy an annual National Park Pass and plan frequent visits throughout the year.
 The park is an ideal foliage destination in October, but it’s a beautiful place to visit in every season.

 Find more things to do in the park and places to see fall colors in Northern Virginia: